Annotation Toolkit

 Senior Feature Engineer

-“I’ve been working with [WCAG] on discover for a couple years, but I’m far from expert.
+“I’ve been working with [WCAG] on Discover for a couple years, but I’m far from expert.
 My level of confidence is moderate but growing.
 I often rely on Google for guidance as I go.”

 We recreated annotations for the Discover app’s landing page, Account Center Home, using all four plugins in order to evaluate structure and performance.

+Now we had content guidance.
 We began to draft documentation and UI for our own annotation utility.

 We tested the toolkit with internal stakeholders, including designers and developers, to gather feedback on its usability and effectiveness in communicating accessibility features.